Priorities For Building A Better System

 The First step is treating your room, and absorption is key, and will be the most cost effective means to control the affects your room has on your speakers.
 In the end, treating the room will bring about far bigger improvements to your system than changing out any other single piece of gear, speakers included.

-“Wife Acceptance”: To get this point out of the way, we understand that not everyone has the luxury of a dedicated listening space, so the biggest hurdle to any sort of room treatment is always going to be the living conditions under which your system will be put into.
+“Wife Acceptance”: To get this point out of the way, we understand that not everyone has the luxury of a dedicated listening space, so the biggest hurdle to any sort of room treatment is always going to be the living conditions under which your system will be squeezed into.
 If your wife/partner/family likes a clean & tidy living room, it’s unlikely that playing with speaker positioning or any sort of room treatment are factors that can be considered.
-Often times you’re speakers go where they “have to.”
-Sometimes meaning un-even cable lengths, corner placement, speakers right against the wall, etc. Settings that are far from the ideal for system performance.
+Often times your speakers will simply go where they “have to.”
+Possibly meaning un-even cable lengths, corner placement, speakers right against the wall, etc. Settings that are far from the ideal for system performance.
 In those cases there’s not much you can do unless you move into a new home with an extra room, or you get the chance to build your own “sound shed.”
+DSP or room-correction software is probably going to be your only option, but is likely better than nothing at all.

 Creating space: Getting speakers away from any walls, furniture and other objects, is the easiest way to improve soundstage performance of any speaker.
 If you don’t create distance between your speakers and the walls, your soundstage depth will always be limited to the back wall and forward.
 Pulling your speakers out into the room allows for delay between the generated sound from the speaker and the reflections off the front walls.
 The more distance you can afford between your speakers and the walls around them, the larger and deeper that soundstage will become.
 Some speakers are designed specifically to reply on near-wall placement so you may be limited unless you have a subwoofer to fill out the bottom end.